EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/04-containers.md

 templates.](https://pve.proxmox.com/wiki/Linux_Container) The script
 outlined in this post is simply automation for the process of downloading the template and creating a container based upon it.
-At the end of this you'll have a fully updated Arch Linux or Debian LXC container up and running, with secured SSH pubkey-only authentication.
+At the end of this you'll have a fully updated Arch, Debian, or Alpine Linux LXC container up and running, with secured SSH pubkey-only authentication.

 ## Usage